paul-go/YESS-Specification/Readme.md

 ## Summary

 This document describes a new media syndication protocol, called the *YESS* protocol, which can be thought of as both a natural successor as well as a radical reformation of RSS.
-YESS stands for *You Easily Syndicate Scenes*, as the protocol is largely about splitting static HTML up into small single-screen components, called *Scenes*, which can be mixed and matched to create rich multi-screen web experiences which are ultimately syndicated to end-users.
-The overarching goal of this protocol is to unseat the social media platforms as the dominant means of media syndication, and bring the internet back to its original roots of allowing users to retain full control over their online persona.
+YESS stands for *You Easily Syndicate Scenes*.
+The protocol is largely about splitting static HTML up into small single-screen components, called *Scenes*.
+Scenes can be mixed and matched to create rich multi-screen web experiences which are ultimately syndicated to end-users.
+The overarching goal of this protocol is to unseat the social media platforms as the dominant means of media syndication.
+It attemps to bring the internet back to its original roots of allowing users to retain full control over their online persona.

 ## History Of RSS